interlock-network/interlock-docs/whitepaper.md

 Reddit, HN, and so on) that ascribe credibility and trustworthiness do so in ways that are *opaque*.
 We do not know *why* certain tweets appear in our feeds and others do not &mdash; and even if we did, there is nothing we can do to *customize* our feed (aside from following/unfollowing various accounts).
 We can see a Reddit user's karma-score as well as the score of their individual posts &mdash; which is slightly less opaque than Hacker News's ranking system &mdash; but we cannot see *who* up-voted or down-voted that user's posts.
 In fact, we have no way of knowing if that karma score has not been accidentally inflated by a random bit-flip on Reddit's servers &mdash; let alone if it has been manipulated by an insider or inflated by a voting ring.
 Similar logic applies to Twitter and Hacker News.
 Hacker News has surprisingly insightful discussions, in spite of its concealment of vote-metadata for posts, but it is still suseptible to insider manipulation and voting rings.
-Finally, there is the question of whether a single raw integer &mdash; whether it represents total karma or total followers or total likes or total retweets &mdash; can *actually* capture the trustworthiness, truthfulness, and popularity of an account and the content associated with it.
-Can you determine if someone is going to be a good and helpful friend or collaborator by the size of their wallet?
+In short, almost everything you see in the walled-gardens of the web &mdash; and almost every decision you make &mdash; is determined &mdash; or at least strongly influenced by &mdash;
+distant, nameless, and faceless product-managers and growth-hackers.

+These institutions will tend towards fragmentation and decentralization because, as it stands, they have too much influence over too many people.
+If they translate their influence into power (i.e. translating technical and economic means into political ends), they make other, more traditional (and better armed), power-holders angry.
+If they sit idly and collect profits without intervening in the affairs of their users (i.e. translating technical means into economic ends), they make those same power-holders just as angry for not doing enough.
+All major tech giants, including amazon, apple, facebook, twitter, and google, are being taken to court in nearly every major global jurisdiction &mdash;
+and this is just the beginning, we can expect cases like these to extend and multiply over the next decade, creating what is effectively a power-vacuum that will be filled by smaller, less distracted players.

 ## Economics
 ### Intro: Three Strains of Economic Thought